sand47/Udacity-drlnd-navigation/Report.md

 # Udacity Exercise Navigation Report
 The navigation project is using Deep Q-learing to train an agent to collect yellow bananas in an unity environment.
 ## The Environment Description
-In this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, I have trained an agent to navigate (and collect bananas!) in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.